Kickers Offenbach

-Offenbacher Kickers, also known as Kickers Offenbach, is a German association football club in Offenbach am Main, Hesse.
+Offenbacher Fussball-Club Kickers, commonly known as Kickers Offenbach, is a German association football club in Offenbach am Main, Hesse.
 The club was founded on 27 May 1901 in the Rheinischer Hof restaurant by footballers who had left established local clubs including Melitia, Teutonia, Viktoria, Germania and Neptun.
 From 1921 to 1925 they were united with VfB 1900 Offenbach as VfR Kickers Offenbach until resuming their status as a separate side, Offenbacher FC Kickers.
-Since 2012, Kickers Offenbach's stadium has been the Sparda Bank Hessen Stadium.
+The team plays its home games at the Stadion am Bieberer Berg.

 History

 The club became one of the founding members of the Nordkreis-Liga in 1909, where it played until the outbreak of the war.
 In post-First World War Germany, Kickers played in the Kreisliga Südmain (I), winning this league in 1920, 1922 and 1923.

 The club played as a mid-table side in the Bezirksliga Main-Hessen through the late 1920s and early 1930s.
 German football was re-organized in 1933 under the Third Reich into sixteen first division Gauligen.
 Kickers joined the Gauliga Südwest, where the team immediately captured the title and entered the national playoffs for the first time.
 They fared poorly there, but did manage to raise their overall level of play in the following seasons, going on to win five consecutive divisional championships from 1940 to 1944.

 In the early 1940s, the Gauliga Südwest had been split into the Gauliga Westmark and the Gauliga Hessen-Nassau, where Kickers played.
 Their best post-season result came in 1942 when the team was able to advance as far as the semi-finals in the national championship rounds before they were decisively put out 0:6 by Schalke 04, who were on their way to their sixth championship as the era's most dominant side.
 By 1944, Allied armies were rolling through Germany and the Gauliga Hessen-Nassau did not play the 1944–45 season.
 In their 1953 Asian Tour, they played twelve matches.